PandaDoc Employees Arrested in Belarus After Founders Protest Against Violence

 - Yulia Shardyko, Accountant

 - Dmitry Rabtsevich, Director - Minsk office

 - Vladislav Mikholap, HR

-- To express your disagreement in the press, media and social networks with the #SavePandaDoc tag.
+- Voice you thoughts and opinions in the press, media and social networks with the #SavePandaDoc tag.

 - Help us spread our message by connecting and pitching us to relevant journalists to help us get more media coverage.
 Our contact firstname.lastname@example.org.

 We sincerely hope that attention of the media, the public, and all of those who stand behind Belarus will help our cause and our colleagues, friends and dear ones will be released.